Twister1002/overwatch-pugs/README.md

 - Fixed bug when queuing for roles without proper SR values
 - Fixed help information
 - Fixed issue with hard crashing and recover more gracefully to prevent unusable bot
+- Fixed bug where users could not queue if their SR was 500 or below.
+Users must have 500 or above

 ## Version 1.0.4
 - Added a help command to provide info and arguments